The right hammock features make all the difference. Check out five ways that Clark delivers quality:

-The Timp-Hitch suspension system includes the highest grade Spectra slings which allow quick hanging and slack adjustments while not stretching an inch when you sit in your bed.
+The highest grade Spectra slings allow for quick hanging and slack adjustments from 2 to 6 feet while not stretching an inch when you sit in your bed.
 The slings are US-made and configured in-house.

 Staying Comfortable and Dry

-Instead of attaching your suspension line directly to the hammock, Clark provides the aluminum Timp-Hitch which spreads the hammock sleeve into a nice half-moon, allowing the bed tension be even.
+Instead of attaching your suspension line directly to the hammock, Clark provides the aluminum Timp-Hitch which spreads the hammock bed evenly for best comfort.
 Rubber drip points are installed on the hitch to keep any moisture from finding its way to the hammock.

 2. THE PERFECT BED

 It was over fifty years ago that Clark began developing its perfect, stable hammock bed (Learn more about Clark’s history).
 Clark beds will not tip you out, of course.
 But they also must meet the highest standards in three other areas:

 Clark wants its products to be very light, but not so light that the integrity of the bed is compromised.
 Clark beds are all over 2 oz. per yard, and substantially more depending on the model.